• About Us

 If you are calling from overseas, you must also include the country code +63 along with the area code.
 So the landline number 221-3575 with the area code 82 should become +63-82-221-3575.

-It can all be quite confusing at first but you’ll soon become familiar with the steps in calling a landline number in the Philippines, no matter where you are located.
+It can all be quite confusing at first but you’ll soon become familiar with the steps to call a telephone number in the Philippines, no matter where in the world you are located.
+In this article, we’ll teach you how to call a landline number using either your Smart or Globe cellphone or a telephone.

 How to Call Landline Using Your Smart or Globe Cellphone